rescipy-project/nxarray/README.md

 xarray extension for NeXus input/output.

+See the [documentation](https://nxarray.readthedocs.io/en/latest/) for detailed information on installation and usage of ``nxarray``.

 Introduction
 ============
-nxarray extends xarray DatArrays and Datasets with a high-level python interface for NeXus file input and output.
+``nxarray`` extends xarray DataArrays and Datasets with a high-level python interface for NeXus file input and output.

 Installation